wangchning/vocabulary/Vocabulary.md

 Either way, sophisticated things are impressive.

 Driving a car is more sophisticated than riding a bike.
 Going to a symphony is considered more sophisticated than going to a rock concert.
+- Honeybees use one of the most sophisticated communication systems of any insect.
 - She had all the sophisticated graces of life and much of the natural charm of an unusually attractive personality.
 - If within the sophisticated man there is not an unsophisticated one, then he is but one of the Devil's Angels.

+### sought-after
+- This is the sought-after maximal ideal.
+- At the age of 17 she is already one of Hollywood's most sought-after actresses.

 ### subject    &emsp;  /səb'jekt/
 ### submersion